lbechberger/LearningPsychologicalSpaces/README.md

 - `-o` or `--output`: The output folder where the resulting visualizations are stored (default: `.`, i.e., the current working directory).

-## 4 Regression with Inception-v3
+## 4 Preparing the Data Set for Machine Learning

-In order to run a linear regression based on the features extracted by the inception-v3 network, multiple processing steps are necessary.
+In order to run a regression from images to MDS coordinates, multiple preprocessing steps are necessary.
 Firstly, we need to augment our data set by creating a large amount of slightly distorted image variants.
 This is done in order to achieve a data set of reasonable size for a machine learning task.
-Afterwards, each of these images need to be mapped to a feature vector and to a corresponding ground truth MDS vector.
-In a final step, the linear regression as well as different baselines are executed.
-All scripts are contained in the `code/inception` folder.
+Moreover, for each of the images, the target MDS coordinates need to be prepared.
+All scripts for these steps can be found in the `code/dataset` folder.

 ### 4.1 Data Augmentation

 We used [ImgAug](https://github.com/aleju/imgaug) for augmenting our image data set.
 This is done with the script `data_augmentation.py`.
 It can be invoked as follows:
 ```
-python code/inception/data_augmentation.py path/to/image_folder/ path/to/output_folder/ n
+python code/dataset/data_augmentation.py path/to/image_folder/ path/to/output_folder/ n
 ```
 The script searches for all jpg images in the given `image_folder`, creates `n` augmented samples of each image and stores the results in the given `output_folder` (one pickle file per original image).
 The script takes the following optional command line arguments:
 - `-s` or `--seed`: Specify a seed for the random number generator in order to make the results deterministic.
 If no seed is given, then the random number generator is not seeded.